 In operation, specific analytical data is programmed into the Weatherometer and the cycle is run.
 A 500 hour test typically produces enough data to mimic 1 year’s worth of real-life performance at that site.
 We use this statistical data to predict how our coatings are going to behave after 5 or 10 years of exposure to elements.

 Salt spray is another method for statistical determination for how coated panels will behave in installations near a sea site.
 We load the salt spray chamber with forty-eight panels and feed 5% saline solution into chamber and at temperature of 43°C. The saline solution is then sprayed onto panels in the form of an ultra-fine mist aerosol.
 Finally, we make note of the degradation of panels after the test is run for 35 hours.
 This technique has allowed us to develop critical performance data for several of our projects.

-It is very important to insure that the purity of gas in gloveboxes is as high as possible.
+It is very important to ensure that the purity of gas in gloveboxes is as high as possible.
 For instance, the presence of only 15 ppm of moisture in the ambient environment during the assembly of lithium-ion batteries may result in deficient performance of this battery.
-Therefore, we operate glove box chambers that essentially exclude retro diffusion of air, moisture, and oxygen into the environmental chamber, and are constantly monitoring the condition of the glovebox to include the purity of the argon atmosphere.
-We consistently operate at less than 0.1 ppm of moisture in our glove boxes, ultimately ensuring that we are able to make long-lasting, high-performance batteries.
+Therefore, we operate glove box chambers that essentially exclude retro-diffusion of air, moisture, and oxygen into the environmental chamber, and are constantly monitoring the condition of the glovebox to include the purity of the argon atmosphere.
+We consistently operate at less than 0.1 ppm of moisture in our glove boxes, ultimately ensuring that make long-lasting, high-performance batteries.